DenverCoder1/github-readme-streak-stats/README.md

 ## 📤 Deploying it on your own

-If you can, it is preferable to host the files on your own server.
+It is preferable to host the files on your own server and it takes less than 2 minutes to set up.

 Doing this can lead to better uptime and more control over customization (you can modify the code for your usage).

-You can deploy the PHP files on any website server with PHP installed or as a Heroku app.
+You can deploy the PHP files on any website server with PHP installed including Heroku and Vercel.

 The Inkscape dependency is required for PNG rendering, as well as Segoe UI font for the intended rendering.
 If using Heroku, the buildpacks will install these for you automatically.

 ### [![Deploy to Vercel](https://github.com/DenverCoder1/github-readme-streak-stats/assets/20955511/5a503e6b-c462-4627-82ee-651f2cb2a1fc)][verceldeploy]

 Vercel is the recommended option for hosting the files since it is **free** and easy to set up.
 Watch the video below or expand the instructions to learn how to deploy to Vercel.
-It takes less than 2 minutes to set up.

 ### 📺 [Click here for a video tutorial on how to self-host on Vercel](https://www.youtube.com/watch?v=maoXtlb8t44)